saeiddrv/github-api-android-sample/README.md

 * Glide, Image loading framework

 ## License

-This template is licensed under the MIT License, which means you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the template, subject to certain conditions.
+This project is licensed under the MIT License.